Freakwill/pyrimidine/paper/paper.md

 `Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the APIs and the extension of the program more natural.
 So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution [@radtke], evolutionary programming, particle swarm optimization [@wang], as well as some local search algorithms, such as simulated annealing.

-This library provides a wide range of chromosome classes to use, including Boolean, integer, and real number types, and that can even represent probability distributions and node permutations in graphs.
+This library provides a wide range of chromosome classes to use, including Boolean, integer, and real number types, and that can even represent probability distributions and node permutations in graph and their mixed forms.
 Most of them are subclasses of `numpy.ndarray`, but custom definitions are also allowed.
 Each class implements corresponding genetic operations such as crossover and others.

 # Algebra-inspired programming